-It's difficult to say with any conviction because all dogs 'react' differently to the procedure, and for many reasons.
+It's difficult to say with any conviction because all dogs 'react' differently to the procedure for many reasons.
 (Too many to go into here).

-Is he having any health problems?
 Has your vet advised this procedure?
-If he has, I recommend you take it.
+Does he have any health problems?
+If he has, I recommend you take his advice.

-If you've not spoken to your vet about neutering your dog, perhaps you should?
-Your vet will be able to explain to you the benefits (and pitfalls) of castration and reassure you about the procedure and possible changes in your dog and his behaviour if any!
+If you've not spoken to your vet about neutering your dog, you should.
+Your vet will be able to explain to you the benefits (and pitfalls) of castration and reassure you about the procedure and possible changes in your dog and his behaviour, if any!

 Your vet will likely know your Cocker well, and it's always better to speak to your vet before making any decision about your pet's health.